danimanabat12/danimanabat12/README.md

 # Introduction about me!
 Yay.

 - 👋 Hi, I’m Dani
 - 👀 I’m currently interested in Web development, Data Science, and UI/UX design.
-However, I'm still learning so I still *suck*.
-I'll get there one day!
-- 🌱 I’m currently learning web development fundamentals
+- 🌱 I’m currently learning Full Stack development fundamentals
 - 💞️ I’m looking to collaborate on anything!
 As long as you will allow me to grow.
 - 📫 How to reach me: through my email: dsmanabat@up.edu.ph